rathore-2002/calculator/README.md

+# Calculator-
-# Made a basic Calculator page using HTMl , CSS and Javascript.
-This is a responsive web page.
+made the basic calculator using HTML , CSS and javascript.